 On average, over 300,000 VBR shares are traded daily, giving it plenty of liquidity for traders.
 Note that the fund leans more toward the higher market cap names in the space, including some stocks that qualify as midcaps.

 2. Best for Active Traders: iShares Core S&P Small Cap ETF (IJR)

 The iShares Core S&P Small-Cap ETF scores big points for its liquidity and costs, despite holding far fewer stocks than most ETFs on this list.

-It’s also more expensive than it’s Schwab counterpart.
-However, you may struggle to find a small-cap ETF with more liquidity.
+You may struggle to find a small-cap ETF with more liquidity.
 The 0.07% expense ratio isn’t the lowest, but it’s still a fair price for this type of exposure.
 IJR has been around since the dot-com bubble began deflating in 2000 and boasts an impressive $41 billion in assets today.
 Additionally, the fund tracks the S&P Small-Cap 600 Index but cherry-picks its holdings.

 3. Best International Fund: Vanguard FTSE All World ex-U.S. Small Cap ETF (VSS)

 International small-cap funds can be difficult to buy (or own), but thankfully Vanguard has its FTSE All World ex-U.S. Small Cap ETF.

 The fund tracks the FTSE Global ex-U.S. Small Cap Net Tax Index, which provides a plain market-weighted exposure to international small-cap stocks.
 The fund is a little more pricey than domestic options at a 0.13% expense ratio, but that’s still relatively cheap considering the stocks involved.
 Japan, Canada, and the United Kingdom are the 3 highest weighted countries, with Japanese stocks composing 16% of the fund’s holdings.